zdhickman/weatherWallpaper/readme.md

 1. Open weatherwallpaper.cfg

-2. For `location_code`, enter the code that appears in the URL when you view your area's weather on [Yahoo!
+2. For `location`, enter the code that appears in the URL when you view your area's weather on [Yahoo!
 Weather](http://www.weather.yahoo.com).

 3. For `wallpaper_path`, enter in a path to the location of your /wallpaper/